 The programme modules are designed around these five key areas.
-Following completion of each module partnerships are required to complete a local action plan, supported by a range of YEF guidance, tools and resources.
+Following completion of each module1 partnerships are required to complete a local action plan, supported by a range of YEF guidance, tools and resources.
+The resource will be published on the YEF website for wider use.